-- Review and make recommendations concerning the Company's roles and responsibilities as a good corporate citizen. - Review and consider major claims and litigation involving the Company and its subsidiaries. - Examine the Company's programs and policies for effecting compliance with laws and regulations, including international and environmental laws and regulations.
+• Review and make recommendations concerning the Company's roles and responsibilities as a good corporate citizen.

-- Regularly assess the adequacy and effectiveness of the Company's Code of Corporate Conduct and review any violations of the Code. - Annually review its performance. - Annually review and make recommendations to The Board of Directors for approval and adoption of its Charter.
+- Review and consider major claims and litigation involving the Company and its subsidiaries. - Examine the Company's programs and policies for effecting compliance with laws and regulations, including international and environmental laws and regulations. - Regularly assess the adequacy and effectiveness of the Company's Code of Corporate Conduct and review any violations of the Code. - Annually review its performance. - Annually review and make recommendations to The Board of Directors for approval and adoption of its Charter.

-A copy of the Corporate Responsibility Committee Charter is attached as Appendix IV and is also available on the Company's website (www.itt.com/profile/govandcharters.asp).
+A copy of the Corporate Responsibility Committee Charter is available on the Company's website (www.itt.com/profile/govandcharters.asp).
+The Company will provide, free of charge, a copy of the Corporate Responsibility Committee Charter to any shareholder, upon request to the Company Secretary.